midu16/midu16.github.io/_posts/2026-05-16-wireguard-p2p-subnets.markdown

 ### Step 3: Verification

-Finally, let's test the end-to-end connectivity between the two pods.
+Finally, let's test the end-toed connectivity between the two pods.

 **From Pod A to Pod B:**
 ```bash